-A grievance concerning another student made in written format to the Dean of Students.
+Any grievance concerning another student, must be formally submitted (written format) to the Dean of Students.
 All parties in receipt of a student grievance should respond as soon as possible but should take no longer than five working days following receipt of the grievance.